brunohdmacedo/syntheticlearning/docs/presentation2.md

 # An annotation saved is an annotation earned: Using fully synthetic training for object detection

+###### Last week...
-* Retail objects detection
+- Retail objects detection
-* Scene **completely synthetic**
+- Scene **completely synthetic**
-* Two layers of objects: background and foreground
+- Two layers of objects: background and foreground
-* Control over the statistics of the dataset
+- Control over the statistics of the dataset

 <!-- _footer: S. Hinterstoisser, O. Pauly, H. Heibel, M. Marek, and M. Bokeloh, “An annotation saved is an annotation earned: Using fully synthetic training for object detection,” in 2019 IEEE/CVF --->